15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], As a [their title], you probably deal with [specific challenge that's specific to their role — not just the company].
 [Product] solves exactly that.
 [Comparable company in similar role/industry] saw [specific outcome].
 Worth 15 minutes?
 [Name]

-Sample 8: Seasonal or timing-based trigger
+Sample 8: Seasonal or timing-based trigger8-12% reply rate

 Subject: [upcoming period] planning